 It is worth noting that the different actions taken by ILNAS, with the support of ANEC GIE, for the development of Education about Standardization at national level are also participating in the branding of Luxembourg internationally and particularly at European level.
 Indeed, the CEN-CENELEC and ETSI are both partners of the University certificate Smart ICT for Business Innovation and actively support the development of this educational program.
-For instance, Mr. Ashok Ganesh and Mr. Hermann Brand, respectively Director Innovation of CEN-CENELEC and Director Innovation of ETSI, are lecturers in the University certificate, which clearly demonstrates the strong interest of the European Standardization Organizations in the development of such activities.
+For instance, Mr. Ashok Ganesh and Mr. Ultan Mulligan, respectively Director Market Perspective & Innovation of CEN-CENELEC and Director Innovation of ETSI, are lecturers in the University certificate, which clearly demonstrates the strong interest of the European Standardization Organizations in the development of such activities.

 In this framework, this version of standard analysis, Smart ICT Standards Analysis, constitutes a complementary tool to foster the positioning of Luxembourg in the Smart ICT standardization landscape.
 It highlights the potential interest for the national stakeholders and the opportunities for the national market to participate in the standardization process especially in main three pillars of Smart ICT, namely Cloud Computing, Internet of Things, Big Data and Digital Trust related to these technologies.
 However, standardization is performed on a voluntary basis and each stakeholder is free to get involved and to define his/her level of commitment.
-Proper understanding of the stakes associated to Smart ICT standardization is necessary to adopt the appropriate position across the standardization strategy 2014-2020: "Technical standardization as a service", ILNAS, with the support of ANEC GIE, stands ready to encourage and assist each initiative in this process.
+Proper understanding of the stakes associated to Smart ICT standardization is necessary to adopt the appropriate position across the standardization landscape and benefit from all the related opportunities.
+Driven by the motto of the national standardization strategy 2014-2020: "Technical standardization as a service", ILNAS, with the support of ANEC GIE, stands ready to encourage and assist each initiative in this process.

-7 APPENDIX - SMART ICT STANDARDS AND PROJECTS IN ITU-T
+7. APPENDIX - SMART ICT STANDARDS AND PROJECTS IN ITU-T

-This appendix details the Smart ICT related standards both published and under development in the ITU-T. These documents, called Recommendations, are freely available after their publication in most of the case and constitute valuable and recognized source of information for national stakeholders in the Smart ICT landscape.
+This appendix details the Smart ICT related standards both published and under development in the ITU-T89.
+These documents, called Recommendations, are freely available after their publication in most of the case and constitute valuable and recognized source of information for national stakeholders in the Smart ICT landscape.